Shunda K: Solo career

 After leaving Yo Majesty, Shunda has gone on to work with Peaches on her I Feel Cream, collaborating on the track and starring in the music video for Billionaire, and released a series of EPs with French producer Flore and Damp Heat all the while steadily working on her album which is set for release under Fanatic Records on January 11, 2011.
 She began 2010 by touring in Australia, performing at the roving Big Day Out festival, headlining club gigs and opening shows for friend Peaches.

-Shunda's first maxi-single off her new album "The Most Wanted" was released on July 27, 2010 and is called "Here I Am To Save The World".
+Shunda's first maxi-single off her next album The Most Wanted, "Here I Am to Save the World", was released on July 27, 2010.
 It was co-producedby French electronic dance music producer Electrosexual and Chicago based label owner Chrissy Murderbot.
 It features remixes of the album version by several up and coming producers.

-The second maxi-single from "The Most Wanted" is "I'm da Best" and was released on October 25, 2010.
+The second maxi-single from The Most Wanted was "I'm da Best" and was released on October 25, 2010.
 The song is the reunion on record with original Yo!
 Majesty member Shon B, notable for the fact that it was Shunda K and Shon B that appear on the original version of "Club Action" that brought Yo!
 Majesty its initial round of attention.
 The maxi-single again features multiple remixes by many new producers from around the world.

-Also of note is Shunda's collaboration with musician/producer Snax, "It's Time To Get Paid."
-The video for "Paid", directed by Robin Thompson, quickly garnered hundreds of thousands of views on YouTube (686,722 as of this writing), prompting positive comments as well as many homophobic and racist ones.
+Also of note is Shunda's collaboration with musician/producer Snax, "It's Time to Get Paid."
+The music video for the song, directed by Robin Thompson, quickly garnered hundreds of thousands of views on YouTube (686,722 as of this writing), prompting positive comments as well as many homophobic and racist ones.
 Snax responded to the reaction in an article in the Huffington Post.